Australia–France relations: Treaties

+Multilateral organizations

+Since 1989, France has been a dialogue partner of the Pacific Islands Forum, which Australia was a founding member of in 1971.
+France still has various island possessions in the Pacific, including New Caledonia, Clipperton Island, French Polynesia and Wallis and Futuna.
+Due to its Pacific possessions, France also participates in the South Pacific Defense Ministers’ Meeting (SPDMM), which includes Australia, Chile, Fiji, New Zealand, Papua New Guinea and Tonga.

 Transport links

 In July 2024, Australia's flag carrier Qantas launched flights from Sydney to Paris via Perth.
 The Perth to Paris leg is the world's sixth-longest flight and is the only nonstop service between Australia and France.